 handler-The handler to be disassociated from this.
 When null nothing happens.
 When the handler is not already associated with this then nothing happens.

-hasHandlers

-public boolean hasHandlers()
+Available since RTSJ 2.0 Inherited by AyncEvent hasHandlers public boolean hasHandlers()

-Determine whether or not this event has any handlers.
+Determines whether or not this event has any handlers.